Cystic fibrosis is caused by inherited genetic variants that cause thick, sticky secretions to clog the lungs and other organs.

 A sweat test is done in newborns who have a positive newborn screening test and in infants, children, and older people who have symptoms that suggest cystic fibrosis.
 This test, which is done on an outpatient basis, measures the amount of salt in sweat.
 The drug pilocarpine is placed on the skin to stimulate sweating, and filter paper or thin tubing is placed against the skin to collect the sweat.
 The concentration of salt in the sweat is then measured.
 A salt concentration higher than normal confirms the diagnosis of cystic fibrosis in people who have symptoms of cystic fibrosis or who have a sibling with cystic fibrosis.
 Although the results of this test are valid any time after a newborn is 48 hours old, collecting a large enough sweat sample from a newborn younger than about 2 weeks old may be difficult.

 Some infants with a positive newborn screening test for cystic fibrosis can be hard to classify, even after sweat testing and genetic testing.
-These are infants who have no cystic fibrosis-related symptoms, sweat test results that are in-between the positive and negative ranges, and either no or only one cystic fibrosis gene mutation.
+These are infants who have no cystic fibrosis-related symptoms, sweat test results that are in-between the positive and negative ranges, and either no or only one cystic fibrosis gene variant.
 Doctors diagnose this group as having CFTR-related metabolic syndrome (CRMS), also called cystic fibrosis screen positive, inconclusive diagnosis (CFSPID).
-Although most of these infants remain healthy, later in life some develop symptoms related to cystic fibrosis and are diagnosed with cystic fibrosis or a cystic fibrosis–related disorder.
+Although most of these infants remain healthy, later in life about 10% develop symptoms related to cystic fibrosis and are diagnosed with cystic fibrosis or a cystic fibrosis–related disorder.
 Thus, all of these children should be monitored regularly in a cystic fibrosis care center.

-Unless both potential parents have at least one such mutation, their children will not have cystic fibrosis.
+Unless both potential parents have at least one such variant, their children will not have cystic fibrosis.
 If both parents carry a defective cystic fibrosis gene, each pregnancy has a 25% chance of producing a child with cystic fibrosis, a 50% chance of producing a child who is a carrier, and a 25% chance of producing a child with no defective cystic fibrosis genes.

 Because cystic fibrosis can affect several organs, other tests may be helpful.
 Pancreatic enzyme levels are usually reduced, and an analysis of the person’s stool may reveal low or undetectable levels of the digestive enzyme elastase (secreted by the pancreas) and high levels of fat.